 - Couscous or crusty bread

-- Marinate the chicken: In a large bowl, combine the chicken pieces with the 2 tablespoons of olive oil, crushed garlic, cumin, coriander, ginger, cinnamon, and turmeric.
-Mix well to ensure the chicken is evenly coated.
-Cover and let it marinate in the refrigerator for at least 30 minutes, or up to 4 hours for a deeper flavor.
+- Marinate the chicken: In a large bowl, combine the chicken pieces with 2 tablespoons of olive oil, crushed garlic, cumin, coriander, ginger, cinnamon, and turmeric.
+Mix well to coat evenly.
+Cover and marinate in the fridge for at least 30 minutes, or up to 4 hours for deeper flavour.

 - Brown the chicken: Add the marinated chicken to the pot with the onions.
-Cook for 5-7 minutes, stirring occasionally, until the chicken is browned on all sides.
+Cook for 5-7 minutes, stirring occasionally, until browned on all sides.

 - Simmer the tagine: Pour in the chopped tomatoes and chicken stock.
 Add the sweet potato chunks and chopped apricots.
-Stir everything together, bring to a simmer, then reduce the heat to low.
-Cover with a lid and let it cook gently for 45-50 minutes, or until the sweet potatoes are tender and the sauce has thickened.
+Stir everything together and bring to a simmer.
+Reduce the heat to low, cover with a lid, and cook gently for 45-50 minutes until the sweet potatoes are tender and the sauce has thickened.

 - Add fresh herbs: Just before serving, stir in the chopped fresh coriander and parsley.
 Season to taste with salt and pepper.

-- Serve and garnish: Serve the chicken tagine hot, garnished with toasted flaked almonds and a few extra coriander leaves.
-It is delicious with couscous or warm crusty bread to mop up the sauce.
+- Serve and garnish: Serve the chicken tagine hot, garnished with toasted flaked almonds and fresh coriander leaves.
+It pairs perfectly with fluffy couscous or warm crusty bread.

-- Balance the sweetness: The apricots add a lovely sweetness that is characteristic of Moroccan tagines.
-If you prefer it less sweet, you can reduce the number of apricots or add a squeeze of lemon juice at the end to balance the flavors.
+- Balance the sweetness: The dried apricots add a natural sweetness typical of Moroccan cooking.
+If you prefer less sweetness, reduce the apricots to 50g or add a squeeze of lemon juice at the end.
+If you enjoy a similar Moroccan-spiced dish with lamb instead, try the Hairy Bikers Lamb Tagine.

-- Let the sauce thicken: If your tagine sauce seems too thin towards the end of cooking, you can remove the lid for the last 10 minutes to allow it to reduce and thicken up.
+- Thicken the sauce: If your sauce looks thin towards the end of cooking, remove the lid for the last 10 minutes.
+This lets it reduce and concentrate the flavours.

 - Calories: 520 kcal